rexcfnghk/sample-ecommerce/README.md

 ### Integration Tests

-A happy path integration test case can be run by importing the [Postman](https://www.postman.com/) collection under `postman-collections/Sample ECommerce Happy Path Integration Test.postman_collection.json`.
+A happy path integration test case can be run by importing the [Postman](https://www.postman.com/) collection in [here](./postman-collections/Sample%20ECommerce%20Happy%20Path%20Integration%20Test.postman_collection.json).
 The variable `url` should be set to point to URL where the app is listening on.

 The collection does the following: